anggabayu21/emergency_mapper_qgis_plugin/README.md

  - A standard PC with at least 4GB of RAM running Windows, Linux or Mac OS X
  - The QGIS Open Source Geographic Information System (http://www.qgis.org).
-   Although InaSAFE will probably run on any version of QGIS version above 2.0 or newer, our supported version is the latest Long Term Release version of QGIS.

 Installation
 -------------------